XTREME0/alx-higher_level_programming/0x10-python-network_0/README.md

-This dir is for curl and network using bash & python.
+This dir is for curl and network using bash.